 No Record of Treatment for Mental Illness

 This is most frequently due to the fact that the claimant’s family care physician has diagnosed depression and prescribed a common anti-depressant.
 However, the claimant may have never been referred to a mental health specialist like a psychologist or psychiatrist.
 In such instances, the claimant will often not have sufficient mental treatment records to support the disability claim.

 Noncompliance with the Recommended Course of Treatment or Prescribed Medications

-In some cases, the mental health provider will recommend a course of treatment like counseling sessions or group therapy, and such recommendations are noted in the claimant’s medical records.
+In some cases, a mental health provider will recommend a course of treatment like counseling sessions or group therapy, and such recommendations are noted in the claimant’s medical records.
 However, the records will also note if the claimant refused to attend counseling or failed to show up for group therapy.
 Later treatment notes will document the fact that the claimant was “non-compliant” with the recommended treatment plan.
-Make sure you comply with your provider’s treatment plan to give yourself the best chance of being approved for benefits.
+Make sure you comply with your provider’s treatment plan to give yourself the best chance of being approved for disability benefits.